vauxite-org/typescript-logging/README.md

 Notes:
 * Release 0.6.0 removed several previously deprecated methods e.a, please see the changelog to find out what
-* Build in combination with angular-cli 6.0.0+ may fail, for a workaround see [Issue 36](https://github.com/mreuvers/typescript-logging/issues/36), until angular-cli fixes its regression.
+* Build in combination with angular-cli 6.0.0+ may fail, for a workaround see [Issue 36](https://github.com/mreuvers/typescript-logging/issues/36), this has been fixed in later angular-cli versions already.

 ## Installation

-Use npm to install for usage in your project.
+Use npm to install to use in your project.

 ```bash
 npm install --save typescript-logging